Bella Vista short-term rental ordinances changed 'effective immediately'

 The new ordinance mandates owners of short-term rental units obtain a permit from the city, as well as caps the total number of permits allowed within the city at 600.
 It requires the applicant to provide contact information and proof of the submission of local taxes.

-The new ordinance also regulates guest occupancy at each rental unit, set at a maximum of 3 guests per bedroom, which aligns with the state’s fire code.
+The new ordinance also regulates guest occupancy at each rental unit, set at a maximum of three guests per bedroom, which aligns with the state’s fire code.

 The new ordinance does not address anything related to septic systems, safety inspections, or insurance requirements.